MickhailP/MickhailP/README.md

 [![](https://visitcount.itsvg.in/api?id=MickhailP&icon=1&color=0)](https://visitcount.itsvg.in)
 # Hi there, I'm Mickhail 👋🏼

-### 👨🏼‍💻  I'm a self-taught iOS-Developer, farther.
+### 👨🏼‍💻  I'm a self-taught iOS-Developer, dad, hockey player and snowboarder.
 I'm in searching a new career opportunity.
 I'm going to apply all my knowlege and expertise to solve yours business problems by developing new features and make your app better!

 Here is my resume take a look -> [Mikhail Perevozchikov.pdf](https://github.com/MickhailP/MickhailP/files/10059746/Mikhail.Perevozchikov.pdf)